jpata/jpata.github.io/content/updates/2025-12-teadusest.md

 Our team members contribute to measurements of the Higgs boson at unprecedented precision, develop novel ML-based software and algorithms for data reconstruction, develop ultrafast electronics for triggering, and much more!

 What did we accomplish?
 What lies ahead?
+Check the video on Youtube below!

 [![Presentation on YouTube in Estonian](/img/2025/teadusest.jpeg)](https://youtu.be/SyesLXJtqPc?t=19351)